Chemical Engineering Major

 Curriculum and Requirements

 Chemical Engineering students are required to successfully complete 181.5 credits for graduation with a Bachelor of Science in Chemical Engineering.
-The required courses for the degree are a combination of engineering and elective courses that empower students to pursue their interests in the field.
+The degree includes required chemical engineering courses and a combination of engineering and elective courses that empower students to pursue their interests in the field.

 Visit the Drexel Catalog for more information or learn more about our admissions requirements.